 Living Donor Kidney Transplant Program

 Donating a kidney is a major decision.
-There are many things you should know before making your decision.
-This Web site will answer some of those questions.
+There are many things donors and recipients should consider before making their decision.
+This web site will answer some of those questions.

-In addition, we have many health care professionals who can also help you make your decision.
+In addition, we have many health care professionals who can also help guide you through the process.
 It is important that you fully understand how donating a kidney will affect you and your family.

 The Transplant Program at the University of Maryland Medical Center is leading the way in terms of providing a less invasive surgery for kidney donors.
 Surgeons at the UM Medical Center have peformed 1,500 laparoscopic donor nephrectomies since 1996.
 Watch this video to see how the procedure is performed in the operating room.